Weapons and Large Props Rules and Regulations

 · Any prop, item or weapon that is capable of firing any projectile or powder charge of any kind;

 · All other projectile weapons are required to have orange safety tips at all times on convention grounds, however, they can be removed for photography or competition purposes if they are reattached when moving around the convention;

 · Nerf guns and other foam dart guns are admissible, but they must not have any foam darts loaded at any time;

 · Bows, crossbows (but not hand crossbows- they are Illegal Weapons), and slingshots are admissible but only if they are de-strung or strung with light string, yarn, or a similar material and cannot fire a projectile; and,

 · Arrows, bolts, and other projectiles used in bows, crossbows, or slingshots are inadmissible.

 Swords, Blades, Knives and other Melee Weapons

-· Costume swords are admissible if they are bound in such a way that they can’t be drawn; and,
+· Costume swords are admissible if they are secured in such a fashion that they cannot be drawn; and,

-· Blunt weapons such as baseball bats, cricket bats, and hockey sticks are prohibited.
+· Blunt weapons (made of wood, hard plastic, or metal) such as baseball bats, cricket bats, and hockey sticks.